fqidz/getinfo/notes.md

 the `org.freedesktop.DBus.NameAcquired` signal [(defined here)](https://dbus.freedesktop.org/doc/dbus-specification.html#message-bus-messages)

-Running `dbus-monitor` and then opening Spotify, we can see that the `NameAcquired` signal -- which includes the bus name in its value -- is emitted after the `RequestName` method is called:
+Running `dbus-monitor` and then opening Spotify, we can see that the `NameAcquired` signal -- which includes the bus name in its value -- is after the `RequestName` method is called:

 ```